Multi-layer films by confocal magnetron sputtering

 An alternative solution is to move the target far from the substrate, which again effectively flattens the deposition rate profile across the substrate.
 Unfortunately, this leads to reduced deposition rates for the same applied power, and is also associated with significant levels of target wastage (i.e., coating of chamber interior walls).

 The use of confocal magnetron sputtering in combination with substrate rotation is a solution to these problems.
 Figure 1 (b) shows the typical geometry associated with this approach.
 As shown, the central axis of the magnetron is not aligned with that of the substrate.
 Instead, the magnetron is offset laterally and inclined such that its axis intersects with a point between the substrate centre and the outer edge.
 As a result, the deposition rate profile seen across the substrate surface is flatter (for the same ratio of substrate to target sizes), assuming the substrate is being rotated.

-The clear benefit is that it is then possible to use smaller targets for coating the same size substrate, reducing equipment and consumable costs.
+The clear benefit is the possibility to use smaller targets for coating the same size substrate.
+This reduces equipment and consumable costs.
 Critical here are the angle between the magnetron central axis and normal to the substrate plane (θ) and the point on the substrate radius where the magnetron central axis intersects (r).
 Optimum results are typically seen with θ = 30°, and r = substrate diameter/4.

 Despite these benefits, confocal magnetron sputtering is not appropriate in every situation.
-In cases where very small ‘chip’ substrates are to be used and fabrication of multi-layer coatings without breaking vacuum is required, e.g., for basic R&D purposes, the confocal approach does not offer benefits in terms of uniformity or reductions in equipment cost (i.e., due to minimum magnetron sizes).
+In some cases, very small ‘chip’ substrates are to be used, and fabrication of multi-layer coatings without breaking vacuum is required, e.g., for basic R&D purposes.
+In these instances, the confocal approach does not offer benefits in terms of uniformity or reductions in equipment cost (i.e., due to minimum magnetron sizes).
 However, it should be considered in any situation where coating of substrates with diameters >2” is expected.